cybertheory/converse/README.md

-# nervecluster
+# langbrain
-The communication layer between large language models and your sdk.
-Expose your sdks to LLMs and create AI agents.
+The communication layer between large language models and your sdks.
+Expose sdks to LLMs and create AI agents.